ostrebler/graphql-live/packages/client/README.md

 ### Custom context

 You can add a custom `context` callback to your client config.
 It will be called right before an operation is sent to the server and it's return value can be used server-side to generate custom resolver context.
-This might typically be used to pass auth tokens.
+This might typically be used to pass **auth tokens**, but really it could be any valid JSON.

 ```javascript
 const client = createClient({